 Examine artifacts from Inuit culture as your students learn how these objects were made and how they reflect traditional life in the North.

 Contents: contemporary bone and soapstone carvings, a grass basket, a doll, snow goggles, miniature articles of clothing, resource folder with books, a picture folder, student activity booklets, and teacher's notes.
-(Junior/Int)
+(Junior/Intermediate)

 Arts of the Northwest Coast